jnoring/mediasoup/doc/ffmpeg.md

 Notes:

 * `ffmpeg` can send RTP and RTCP to the same port, which is great, but it cannot listen for RTP and RTCP in the same local port.
-So we need something in `PlainRtpTransport` to send RTP and RTCP to different destination ports.
-Easier: we can have a tuple for RTP and another for RTCP in `PlainRtpTransport` (easy).
+So we must disable `rtcp-mux` in the `PlainRtpTransport` and send RTP and RTCP to different destination ports.

 ## Using ffmpeg to send audio to mediasoup

-Let's assume that we want to read an mp3 file (located in the mediasoup server) and send it to the mediasoup "room".
-In mediasoup v3 it would be something as follows (still to be designed):
+Let's assume that we want to read an mp3 file (located in the server) and send it to the SFU.
+In mediasoup v3 it would be something as follows:

 * Decide which IP, RTP port and RTCP port we are gonna use in `ffmpeg`:
   - IP: 127.0.0.1